fernandopalafox/fernandopalafox.github.io/content/research/equivalent.md

 In this case, our belief with be solely over the value of the last linear layer in the dynamics neural network.
 Can we do belief space planning for this case?

+# Pattern matching the EKF in B-LQR

 In B-LQR, we use an EKF to estimate the state $\mathbf{x}_t$.

-# Pattern matching the EKF in B-LQR

-Let's start by writing down the equations used in the EKF:
+Let's start by writing down the equations used in the EKF in B-LQR:
 The linearized state and observations dynamics are
 $$
 \begin{align}